AdobeDocs/marketo-measure.en/help/api-connections/utilizing-marketo-measures-api-connections/integration-permissions-overview.md

     <td>The B2B Customer Attributes integration enables mutual users of Marketo Measure and Adobe Analytics to enrich their Adobe Analytics user profiles with valuable metadata derived from the Marketo Measure attribution engine and through its sync capability with CRMs (Microsoft Dynamics and Salesforce). <a href="/help/marketo-measure-and-adobe/marketo-measure-integrations-with-adobe-analytics.md">Learn more</a>.</td>
     <td>The customer must provide Marketo Measure with an Alias ID and FTP server credentials to a location that data will be uploaded to their Analytics instance.
     <p>
-    Take note of the following information, as you'll need it for some of the later steps in the process:
+    Take note of the following information, as you will need it for some of the later steps in the process:
     <p>
     <li>The Alias ID, which can be any value you want it to be.
 We recommend "marketomeasure_id"</li>
     <li>The FTP server hostname and credentials (user name and password)</li>